Twelfth Night: Synopsis

-Sir Toby, Sir Andrew, and Maria plan revenge on Malvolio.
-They convince Malvolio that Olivia is secretly in love with him by planting a love letter, written by Maria in Olivia's handwriting.
-It asks Malvolio to wear yellow stockings cross-gartered—a colour and fashion that Olivia actually hates—to be rude to the rest of the servants, and to smile constantly in the presence of Olivia.
-Malvolio finds the letter and reacts in surprised delight.
-He starts acting out the contents of the letter to show Olivia his positive response.
-Olivia is shocked by the changes in Malvolio and agreeing that he seems mad, leaves him to be cared for by his tormentors.
-Pretending that Malvolio is insane, they lock him up in a dark chamber.
-Feste visits him to mock his insanity, both disguised as a priest and as himself.
+Maria suggests taking revenge on Malvolio by convincing him that Olivia is secretly in love with him.
+She forges a love letter, mimicking Olivia's handwriting, and plants it in the garden.
+The letter asks Malvolio to wear yellow stockings cross-gartered—a colour and fashion that Olivia hates, to be rude to the rest of the servants, and to smile constantly in Olivia's presence.
+Watched by Sir Toby, Sir Andrew, and Fabian, Malvolio finds the letter and is surprised and delighted.
+He starts following the letter's instructions to show Olivia his feelings.
+Olivia is shocked by the changes in him and, agreeing that he seems mad, leaves him to be cared for by his tormentors.
+Pretending that Malvolio is insane, the tormentors lock him in a dark chamber.
+Feste visits Malvolio to mock Malvolio's professed insanity, both as himself and disguised as a priest.

-Meanwhile, Viola's twin, Sebastian, has been rescued by Antonio, a sea captain who previously fought against Orsino, yet who accompanies Sebastian to Illyria, despite the danger, because of his admiration for Sebastian.
-Sebastian's appearance adds the confusion of mistaken identities to the comedy.
+Meanwhile, Viola's twin, Sebastian, has been rescued by Antonio, a sea captain who previously fought Orsino, yet who accompanies Sebastian to Illyria, despite the danger, because of his admiration for Sebastian.

+With their love for practical jokes, Sir Toby and Fabian convince Sir Andrew to challenge Cesario to a duel, knowing that neither of them can fight.
+Their initial duel is interrupted by Antonio, who believes Cesario to be Sebastian.
+Orsino's officers then arrest Antonio.
+Emboldened by this, Sir Andrew mistakes Sebastian for Cesario and slaps him, prompting Sebastian to beat up Sir Andrew.
+Olivia witnesses the skirmish and chastises Sir Toby, Sir Andrew, and Fabian.
 Taking Sebastian for 'Cesario', Olivia asks him to marry her, and they are secretly married in a church.
 Finally, when 'Cesario' and Sebastian appear in the presence of both Olivia and Orsino, there is more wonder and confusion at their physical similarity.
-At this point, Viola reveals her identity and is reunited with her twin brother.
+At this point, Viola reveals her identity and is reunited with her brother.

-The play ends in a declaration of marriage between Duke Orsino and Viola, and it is learned that Sir Toby has married Maria.
+Sebastian and Viola reunite, and the cases of mistaken identity are resolved.
+Orsino and Viola marry (Orsino to Viola: "But when in other habits you are seen, Orsino's mistress, and his fancy's queen"), and Antonio is released.
+Fabian confesses the plot against Malvolio, and reveals that Sir Toby has married Maria.
 Malvolio swears revenge on his tormentors and stalks off, but Orsino sends Fabian to placate him.
+The plays end with a song sung by Feste.